hghazli56/eng114_devops/README.md

 - `docker compose down` - Stop and destroy docker containers started by docker compose file

+- See example of docker-compose.yml file in the "docker" folder on this repo (includes comments for context)

 ### AWS notes
 - Naming conventions: `eng114_hghazli_<resouce type>`